 The good part is that the content is very very light.
 1 essay at the end of the module as well.
 Class discussions on morality and ethics are actually very fun.
 Classes don’t usually run the entire 3 hours allocated for it as well.
 Your grades are determined by 2 quizzes and 1 essay and some class participation.

 Find out the 3 ways to choose an elective

 I took this module during the special semester and it was the easiest A I have ever obtained in NTU.
 The module is quite light.
 Readings are not necessary, I only got hold of the textbook after more than half the course was over.
 The lecturer’s own explanation in class is more than sufficient.
 Classes were quite interesting as well, consisted of funny advertisement videos, and a movie as well.
 Assessment is based on one group presentation, one individual essay and a final paper.
 This module is only available as a Business & Management GERPE.

 Working in the 21st Century does require quite a bit of memory work.
 However, the content is easy to understand because it is both logical and it makes simple sense.
 The lecturer is also kind enough to reveal some hints for the finals in the last lecture.
 So do remember to attend.
 The textbook is pretty thin.
 It is sufficient enough to simply study the textbook without going for the lectures in order to score a decent grade.

 8. Any other Massive Open Online Course(MOOC)

 These courses are done purely online.
 At the moment, only 2 modules are offered.
 Introduction to Forensic Science and Beauty, Form and Function.
 Both modules are very interesting.
-Content and assessment is very light and very easy.
+Content and assessments are very light and very easy.

 You don’t have to put in too much effort since they are all Pass/Fail modules.
 Hence, these modules would not bring your GPA down.
 However, this also means that they would not be able to boost your GPA.